Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/presentation-of-reactive-programming.md

 like <code>flatMap</code> with an I/O call may break the flow into callbacks handled by an event loop or a separate scheduler (for example, <code>boundedElastic</code>), but the fundamental principle remains: no operator actually fires until
 <code>subscribe()</code> triggers data demand.

----

-### 7.5 Shifting Execution to Another Thread: Schedulers

-In Project Reactor, a Scheduler controls which thread(s) will run a given piece of reactive logic.
-By default, publishers run their emissions on the current thread (often the event loop).
-However, you can use operators like `publishOn` or `subscribeOn` to move downstream or upstream processing to another Scheduler.
-For example, if a publisher returns in your code and you use `.subscribeOn(Schedulers.boundedElastic())`, future emissions in that chain may run on a different thread from the boundedElastic pool.
-This approach keeps the main event loop free of long-running tasks.

-In short:
-- An event loop is fast because it avoids per-request thread creation and only works with callbacks.
-- If complex or blocking tasks are necessary, Reactor’s Schedulers help you shift execution away from the event loop.
-- This model reduces overhead while still providing flexible concurrency when processing I/O events or data transformations.

----

-## 8. A High-Level Request Flow in Spring Reactor

-1. **Incoming Request**
-   The OS signals an open connection or incoming data on a socket.
-A Netty event loop picks up the event.
-2. **I/O Parsing**
-   Netty decodes HTTP bytes into an HTTP request object.
-3. **Reactor Pipeline**
-   The request flows into a chain of Reactor operators (e.g., route matching, data parsing).
-4. **Database or ML Inference Calls**
-   Instead of blocking, we return a Publisher that eventually yields results.
-Meanwhile, the event loop can handle other requests.
-5. **Response Emission**
-   Once the publisher has data, it signals the event loop to write back.
-6. **Completion**
-   The final onComplete signal closes the reactive flow for that request.

-All these steps happen on a minimal number of threads, typically fewer than the number of cores.

----

-## 9. Under the Hood: OS Notifications

-At a deeper level:
-• The OS (via epoll on Linux, kqueue on macOS, or IOCP on Windows) informs Netty that a socket is readable/writable.
-• Netty processes these readiness events in an event loop.
-• Reactor’s callbacks handle the logic on top of Netty’s event loop or pass work to extra schedulers as needed.
-• This design avoids idle threads.
-Instead of blocking, threads only run code when data is present or produce results when requested.

----

-## 10. Conclusion and Next Steps

-Reactive programming in Java, especially with Project Reactor, rethinks concurrency by removing dedicated blocking threads and embracing asynchronous, non-blocking flows:
-• A single event loop can process many can-do tasks concurrently.
-• Light on overhead, straightforward scaling with fewer hardware constraints.
-• Requires you to structure the logic in pipelines of operators rather than sequential blocking code.

-Our next presentation will dive deeper into:
-• Best practices for using Reactor effectively
-• Advanced operator patterns and error handling
-• Scheduling strategies and debugging tools
-• Putting it all together with real-world Spring WebFlux examples

-Stay tuned for more detailed explorations of Project Reactor’s internals, best practices, and performance considerations.